 $ $ ls raw/ | head ex6-2_CamA_ch1_CAM1_stack0000_560nm_0000000msec_0001291795msecAbs_000x_000y_000z_0000t.tif ex6-2_CamA_ch1_CAM1_stack0001_560nm_0043748msec_0001335543msecAbs_000x_000y_000z_0000t.tif ex6-2_CamA_ch1_CAM1_stack0002_560nm_0087497msec_0001379292msecAbs_000x_000y_000z_0000t.tif ex6-2_CamA_ch1_CAM1_stack0003_560nm_0131245msec_0001423040msecAbs_000x_000y_000z_0000t.tif ex6-2_CamA_ch1_CAM1_stack0004_560nm_0174993msec_0001466788msecAbs_000x_000y_000z_0000t.tif

-on which some day we’ll eventually be able to perform complex calculations.
+Some day we’ll eventually be able to perform complex calculations on this dask array.

 Disclaimer: we’re not going to produce rendered images like the above in this post.
 These were created with NVidia IndeX, a completely separate tool chain from what is being discussed here.
 This post covers the first step of image loading.